Attacking c-MARL More Effectively: A Data Driven Approach: c-MBA: Model-based attack for c-MARL

+Note that problem \eqref{eq:sub_prob_1} can be reformulated as a constrained nonconvex problem which can be efficiently solved by first-order method to obtain a stationary point.
+We defer the details to Sup.
+Doc.~\ref{app:solve_subproblem}.
+Finally, the full attack algorithm of c-MBA at timestep $t$ can be summarized in Alg.~\ref{alg:A1}.

-\textbf{Learning dynamics model.} One of the key enabler to solve \eqref{eq:sub_prob_2} is the availability of the learned dynamics model $f$.
-If the dynamics is known, we can solve \eqref{eq:sub_prob_2} easily with proximal gradient methods.
-However, in practice we often do not have the full knowledge of the environment and thus if we would like to solve \eqref{eq:sub_prob_2}, we can learn the dynamics model via some function approximator such as neural networks.
-The parameter $w$ for $f$ is the solution of the following optimization problem
+\textbf{Learning dynamics model.} One of the key enabler to solve \eqref{eq:sub_prob_1} is the availability of the learned dynamics model $f$.
+If the dynamics is known, we can solve \eqref{eq:sub_prob_1} easily with proximal gradient methods.
+However, in practice we often do not have the full knowledge of the environment and thus if we would like to solve \eqref{eq:sub_prob_1}, we can learn the dynamics model via some function approximator such as neural networks.